 While teaching and working with Kenneth T. Bainbridge, Arthur Jeffrey Dempster used the knowledge gained through his years of studying to create the first modern mass spectrometer, which is a device that is used to separate and measure quantities of different charged particles.
 This can be used to help identify and discover stable isotopes of elements.
 Although, J.J Thompson created a mass spectrometer in 1912 to help prove his theory that elements have a number of different isotopes it was Arthur Jeffrey Dempster who developed a mass spectrometer that was more accurate when compared to J.J Thompson's.
 Dempster's mass Spectrometer was shown to be a huge contribution to his field of science as it allowed him to discover more isotopes than every other scientist except for Francis William Aston.
 His most famous discovery was the Uranium 235- isotope, which was crucial for the development of atomic weapons in world war two.

-Arthur Jeffrey Dempster working with
+Arthur Jeffrey Dempster working with a mass spectrometer. |

 Uranium Isotope-235